joshuawaddell/HelpDeskServiceRequest/README.md

-# HelpDeskServiceRequest
+# **HelpDeskServiceRequest**

 TODO: Insert text here...

-## Prerequisites
+## **Prerequisites**

-To deploy the Help Desk Service Request application to Azure, it is necessary to complete some pre-requisites, both in Azure and in GitHub.
+To deploy the Help Desk Service Request application to Azure using GitHub Actions, it is necessary to complete some pre-requisites.

-Core

-- Wildcard PFX Certificate

-Azure

-- Resource Groups
-- Azure Key Vault
-- Azure User Assigned Managed Identity
-- Azure App Registration (Service Principal)

-GitHub

-- Fork Repository
-- Configure Repository Secrets
+### **Certificate and Domain Name**

+To fullly deploy and secure the infrastructure and application code, a wildcard certificate in base64 encoded format and a registered domain name are required.
+There are instructions later in this document on converting an existing wildcard certificate from PFX format to base64 encoded format.

-### Azure Setup
+### **Azure Setup**

-#### Resource Groups
+#### **Resource Groups**

 The application deployment uses two Azure Resource Groups (core and app).
 The 'core' Resource Group is created prior to the deployment, and the 'app' Resource Group is created during the deployment.
 Prior to creating the 'core' Resource Group it is necessary to define a series of variables that will be used throughout the deployment.
 These variables are used to build resource names and are used in any AZ CLI script, PowerShell script, ARM Template, and YAML workflow to deploy the infrastructure and application.
 The following variables must be defined: